 Yankee Patriarch continued to post on Iron March until the site was mysteriously taken down in November of 2017.
 He told the group he’d started college in August, and many of the IP addresses he used appear to be connected to the University of Maine at Orono.
 “University officials are aware of the postings from three years ago,” said UMaine spokesman Dan Demeritt, “but we cannot comment on assessments conducted by the University of Maine Police Department or the identity and online activity of any community member or campus visitor accessing the internet from the University’s wireless network without a subpoena.”

-This October, Mason told his fellow fascists about a science fiction story he had been writing titled “Tartarus.”
+This October, Mason told his fellow fascists about a science fiction story he had been writing titled “Yankee Patriarch.”
 It’s set here in Portland, in the year 2268.
 The story describes how a one-world government, known as the United Federation of Earth Nations, had taken over and allowed “violent aliens” to live among humans, who “live purposeless lives.”
 But one man has a solution: foment a violent revolution so the humans can rebuild a long lost civilization known as Acheron, where they can live lives of “purpose and meaning.”